Loading...

 Abstract

-The Ad Hoc Group (AHG) of the States Parties to the Biological and Toxin Weapons Convention (BTWC) has the consideration of measures to implement Article X of the Convention as an element of its mandate agreed by the Special Conference in September 1994.
-The AHG has considered how to address this at each of its substantive meetings with a Friend of the Chair, initially Ambassador Jorge Berguno of Chile and subsequently, Carlos Duarte of Brazil carrying out this responsibility.
-As progress is being made on the development of the rolling text for the Protocol to strengthen the Convention, it is timely to consider how the implementation of Article X might contribute to the strengthening of the effectiveness of the Convention.
-Briefing Paper No 6 considered some of the developments that have occurred nationally, regionally and internationally in respect of the use of bacteriological (biological) agents and toxins for peaceful purposes.
-It noted that there is increasing awareness world-wide because of public health and environmental concerns of the need to control the handling, use, storage and transfer of such biological agents.
-That paper examined some of the current controls and regulations for biosafety and the international initiatives that are ongoing to strengthen biosafety around the world.
-These were seen as building blocks which might be considered from a point of view of strengthening the BTWC as well as contributing to the implementation of Article X although care will need to be taken in the Protocol for the AHG to avoid unnecessary duplication with other international activities.
-This Briefing Paper is complementary to Briefing Paper No 6 as it considers the national regulations in the UK, the EEC and in the United States as well as some other countries in respect of micro-organisms with the aim of providing some further building blocks to be considered in the strengthening of the BTWC and the implementation of Article X of the Convention.
-The challenging goal continues to be to identify how these other national, regional and international activities can be utilised to contribute to the strengthening of the BTWC.
+Here�s your text with the corrupted characters corrected and the unnecessary line breaks removed, while keeping the meaning, clarity and academic tone fully intact: The Ad Hoc Group (AHG) of the States Parties to the Biological and Toxin Weapons Convention (BTWC) has included the consideration of measures to implement Article X of the Convention as part of its mandate, agreed by the Special Conference in September 1994.
+The AHG has addressed this issue at each of its substantive meetings, with a Friend of the Chair�initially Ambassador Jorge Bergu�o of Chile and subsequently Carlos Duarte of Brazil�carrying out this responsibility.
+As progress continues on the development of the rolling text for the Protocol to strengthen the Convention, it is timely to consider how the implementation of Article X might contribute to strengthening the Convention�s effectiveness.
+Briefing Paper No. 6 reviewed developments at national, regional and international levels concerning the use of bacteriological (biological) agents and toxins for peaceful purposes.
+It noted increasing global awareness�driven by public?health and environmental concerns�of the need to control the handling, use, storage and transfer of such agents.
+That paper examined existing biosafety controls and regulations, as well as ongoing international initiatives to strengthen biosafety worldwide.
+These initiatives were identified as potential building blocks for reinforcing the BTWC and contributing to the implementation of Article X, although care must be taken in the Protocol to avoid unnecessary duplication with other international activities.
+This Briefing Paper complements Briefing Paper No. 6 by examining national regulations in the UK, the EEC and the United States, as well as in several other countries, regarding micro?organisms.
+Its aim is to provide additional building blocks for consideration in strengthening the BTWC and implementing Article X of the Convention.
+The ongoing challenge is to determine how these national, regional and international activities can be utilised to reinforce the BTWC.

 Version